jlleongarcia/jlleongarcia/content/blog/Z_web_rpi.md

 During this month, have decided to create a more **detailed guide on Github Pages on how to get started with a Raspberry Pi.**

-I will use this content as a personal wiki, so whenever I find some block that requires some effort to find out on the internet, will make a concise guide right here: <https://jalcocert.github.io/RPi/>
+I will use this content as a **personal wiki**, so whenever I find some block that requires some effort to find out on the internet, will make a concise guide right here: <https://jalcocert.github.io/RPi/>

+So this is kind of website project + IoT and Linux with a Raspberry Pi kind of thing.

 Jekyll uses **Ruby language**.

+And thanks to the community, there are Themes that you can use completely free.

+So: Free Theme, Free Hosting, Free Github(sub)domain...Let's create something interesting with it.

 {{< details title="Ruby + jekyll + Chirpy Setup 📌" closed="true" >}}